LogoLogo

 Accessing the Layouts Panel

-To quickly create a multi-chart layout in StockChartsACP, click the Grid icon in the Chart Design menu on the left (see below).
+To quickly create a multi-chart layout in StockChartsACP, click the Grid icon in the Chart Design menu on the left.
+Click on the blue "Continue" button below for an interactive demo.

 There are four sections in the Layout panel.